matteoferla/mol_to_params.py/README.md

 This script generates a `.params` file from a ligand given as a mol/sdf/mdl file or a mol2 file.
 The `.params` file is the topology file for Rosetta and has to be specified with the flag `-in:file:extra_res_fa <file>` (Rosetta Relax, Score etc.)  and `-in:file:extra_res_cen <file>` (required by Remodel).

+## versions

+So turns out that the version shipped with Rosetta is longer and has more functionality.

 ## changes
 **I am not the author**, Ian W. Davis is.
 I just ported this code to the 21st century.